spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 ## Yelp Data

-The data itself is a part of the open [yelp dataset](https://www.yelp.com/dataset/documentation/main), which is a subset of *Yelp* data that is publicly available.
-Take a look at the descriptions on that page to see what the different features of this dataset are.
-The goal we have here, based on our question, is to match health code inspections with reviews.
+The data itself is a part of the open [Yelp dataset](https://www.yelp.com/dataset/documentation/main), which is a subset of *Yelp* data that is publicly available.
+Take a look at the descriptions on that Yelp page to see what the different features of this dataset are.
+The goal we have here, based on our research question, is to match health code inspections with reviews.
 However, `review.json` only contains `business_id`'s for each review, which we cannot directly link to the inspections.
 The `business_id`'s can be found in another file though, `business.json`, that also